margau/dmxnet/README.md

 ### Structure
 dmxnet works with objects:
-You can create new Sender or Receiver objects at any time, each transmitting or receiving data for a single ArtNet-Universe.
+You can create a new Sender or Receiver-instance at any time, each transmitting or receiving data for a single ArtNet-Universe.

 Each combination of net, subnet and universe is possible.